 Of particular interest in both of these regards is dynamic vehicle-bridge interaction (VBI).
 VBI refers to a complex dynamic loading condition where a spring-mass-damper (truck) traverses a second spring-mass-damper (bridge), thereby exciting the response of the second system which, in turn, influences the response of the former system.
 To date, most of the work in this area has focused on railway bridges where such dynamic interactions have resulted in significant consequences.
 The 1847 collapse of the Dee Bridge in England prompted some of the earliest work examining the dynamic effects of moving loads (Willis 1849).
 In the case of highway bridges, the lack of repetitive, steady-state-type loading, together with the large safety factors historically employed, have prevented the issues of dynamic interaction from being considered of great consequence.
 However, with the changing societal expectations and emerging technologies, better understanding of VBI has become of critical importance.

-To address VBI for highway bridges the proposed research will seek to: (1) characterize the mechanisms behind the dynamic interaction and identify the influential parameters by leveraging finite element (FE) simulation tools, (2) identify any shortcomings with current design and assessment methodologies and propose modifications, and (3) identify bridge vulnerabilities associated with truck platooning and make recommendations related to implementation strategies and policies.
+To address VBI for highway bridges the proposed research the following three primary objectives have adopted:

+Characterize the mechanisms behind the dynamic interaction and identify the influential parameters by leveraging finite element (FE) simulation tools,

+Identify any shortcomings with current design and assessment methodologies and propose modifications, and

+Identify bridge vulnerabilities associated with truck platooning and make recommendations related to implementation strategies and policies.

 These objectives will be realized by using data from field testing to inform and “calibrate” FE models, thus ensuring that the models can accurately simulate VBI.
 Once confidence in the FE models is established, objectives (2) and (3) can be achieved through parametric studies and simulation of platooning scenarios.

+Intellectual Merit

 The intellectual merit of the proposed research lies in a more thorough understanding of VBI, its mechanisms, and how to appropriately account for those mechanisms in simulation.
 This knowledge will be leveraged to develop more accurate methods of calculating the true response of a structure to moving loads and to identify the characteristics of bridges that may exhibit problematic dynamic amplifications due to VBI.

-Finally, the research will provide a better understanding of the impact that platooned trucks have on a bridge.
+Broader Impacts

-The primary broader impact of the proposed research is the ability for bridge owners and managers to make better decisions.
-Better understanding of bridge response to traffic allows for a better measure the structure’s performance as well as improved deterioration predictions.
-It is further hoped that this improved understanding will lead to more accurate design specifications and fewer structures that are vulnerable to excessive dynamic responses.
-Furthermore, the knowledge of the effect of repeated vehicles on bridges can be included in truck platooning policy, thus ensuring that bridges are not overstressed by this novel mode of transportation.
+The primary broader impact of the proposed research involves equipping bridge owners and managers with a better understanding of the nature of truck demands on bridges.
+This improved understanding will allow for a better measure the structure’s performance as well as improved deterioration predictions.
+This, in turn, will lead to more accurate design specifications and fewer structures that are vulnerable to excessive dynamic responses.
+Furthermore, the ability to accurately simulate the effects of repeated vehicles on bridges will improve truck platooning policy and reduce the likelihood of any negative, unintended consequences of platooning on long-term bridge performance and safety.

 State of the Art